-It’s easy to believe something so many people constantly proclaim is true — especially when most of us aren’t experts who would know otherwise.
+When it comes to nutrition myths, it’s easy to believe something so many people constantly proclaim is true — especially when most of us aren’t experts who would know otherwise.
+Something as simple as forks over knives being a clear example.
 Considering the overwhelming amount of misinformation floating around about healthy eating, we don’t blame you if you’ve been fooled by one, two or maybe several of these nutrition myths that can’t seem to die.

 1. Superfoods are better than other healthy foods.